junghan0611/spacemacs/layers/+spacemacs/spacemacs-purpose/README.md

 -----------------------------------

-In regular Emacs, `switch-to-buffer` follows different rules than the other switching and popping commands, because it doesn\'t use `display-buffer` (which the other commands do).
+In regular Emacs, `switch-to-buffer` follows different rules than the other switching and popping commands, because it doesn't use `display-buffer` (which the other commands do).
 With window-purpose, this behavior is fixed.
-The result is a better control over how buffers are displayed, since `switch-to-buffer` doesn\'t ignore the user\'s customizations anymore.
+The result is a better control over how buffers are displayed, since `switch-to-buffer` doesn't ignore the user's customizations anymore.

 misc